nguyenvietduc/Darwin_OP/README.md

-Darwin_OP
+DARwIn-OP
 =========

-The Darwin-OP URDF model for Gazebo
+The DARwIn-OP URDF model for Gazebo 2.0

+Install Gazebo 2.0